gokhansengun/nginx-tls/README.md

 According to the platform you are running on, Root CA should be trusted.

+If you just want to test on command line using curl or OK with the warning messages on the browser, you do NOT need to trust the Root CA.

 ## Edit Host File

 As you can see the certificates are issues for `acme.com` domain and the Nginx site will be run under `foo.acme.com`.
 Therefore depending on your system add below entry to your hosts file.